Fernand Renault

-Fernand Renault (28 November 1864, Paris – 22 March 1909, Paris) was one of the brothers that founded Renault, the French automobile manufacturer, in 1899.
+Fernand Renault (28 November 1864 – 22 March 1909) was one of the brothers that founded the French automobile manufacturer Renault in 1899.

 Biography

 Fernand played an important role in the development of the commercial network of Renault, particularly by creating the first subsidiaries in England, Belgium, Italy, Germany, Spain, and the United States.

 In 1908, for health reasons, he sold his shares in Renault Frères to his brother Louis, who renamed it Société des Automobiles Louis Renault.

 After a long illness, he died in 1909.